 For many people who had religious upbringings as children, the idea of a higher power is not that difficult.
 This population may find that their 12-step program is enriched by attending church, synagogue, or temple meetings.
 For those without religious affiliation, discovering a higher power can be a bit more of a journey.

-Reading about different philosophical and religious practices can help people discover new and unfamiliar concepts of higher power that resonate.
+Reading about different philosophical and religious practices can help people discover new and unfamiliar concepts and the meaning of higher power.
 There are also plenty of people who practice prayer and meditation but do not have a concrete idea of a higher power that they can readily articulate.
 For many, the idea of a higher power is more about the process and spiritual journey of seeking one out than it is about choosing the “correct” higher power.